aetherinox/docker-base-alpine/README.md

 ## Build `TvApp` Image

 After the **[docker/alpine-base](https://github.com/Aetherinox/docker-base-alpine/tree/docker/alpine-base)** image is built, you can now use that docker image as a base to build the **[thebinaryninja/tvapp2](https://github.com/thebinaryninja/tvapp2)** image.
-Navigate to the repo and open the files:
+Navigate to the repo and open the file:

 - `Dockerfile`